avillr/algorithms/README.md

 A collection of solutions to common algorithm questions in both Javascript and Go (sometimes).

+Javascript is formatted with ESlint and Standard for sanity, tests are run with Jest.

 ## Index

 ### Arrays and Strings